-This post is written to accompany the YouTube video showing how to combine multiple tables of data in your Google Sheet.
+This post is written to accompany the YouTube video showing how to combine multiple tables of data in your Google Sheet without using the QUERY function.

 These methods are meant for data with like headers and data types.